Jinsl-lab/DMGCN/README.md

 If you are confused in the data availbility, please contact us through email and we will try to solve your problems.

 # Installation
-Please refer to the "requirements.txt" to install the environment, and run the code through the Jupyter lab.
+Please refer to the "requirements.txt" to install the environment, and run the code in Jupyter lab.

+We present some relative packages with specific version as follows:

+python==3.8.0

+scanpy==1.9.8

+anndata==0.9.2

+h5py==3.7.0

+numpy==1.22.4

+numba==0.58.1

+pandas==1.5.3

+scikit-learn==1.3.2

+torch==1.11.0+cu113

+torch-geometric==2.1.0

+torchvision==0.12.0+cu113

+For the other modules of Pytorch, we recommend to install them in Python 3.8 and Linux via this link https://pytorch-geometric.com/whl/, and these modules' version as follows:

+torch-cluster==1.6.9

+torch-scatter==2.0.9

+torch-sparse==0.6.13

+torch-spline-conv==1.2.1